mui/material-ui/docs/pages/blog/premium-plan-release.md

 and are then able to export these new views to Excel, with the next Premium feature: Excel export.

 :::info

-With the Premium release, we moved Row grouping permanently to the `@mui/x-data-grid-premium` package.
+With the Premium release, we have made Row grouping available for production use in the `@mui/x-data-grid-premium` package.

-The feature was available [as a preview](https://mui.com/blog/introducing-the-row-grouping-feature/#how-to-unlock-this-feature) for Pro users intending to migrate to the new plan.
+This feature was previously available [as a preview](https://mui.com/blog/introducing-the-row-grouping-feature/#how-to-unlock-this-feature) for Pro users intending to migrate to the new plan.

 :::